Skip to main content

 Death claim process

-Contact CEFCU's Trust and Investment Management (Members Trust Company) to file a claim.
-6-step process, 6 required documents, and contact information for survivors.
+Contact CEFCU's CEFCU Trust and Investment Management (trust and estate settlement services provided by Members Trust Company) to file a claim.
+8-step process, 7 required documents, and contact information for survivors.

 View details →

-CEFCU's Trust and Investment Management (Members Trust Company) can answer questions about beneficiaries, trusts, or death claims at 309-633-2681.
+CEFCU's CEFCU Trust and Investment Management (trust and estate settlement services provided by Members Trust Company) can answer questions about beneficiaries, trusts, or death claims at 1-800-633-7077 ext.
+32681.

 CEFCU is not available nationwide.
 Estate planning procedures may vary by state, so confirm that your location is served before making account changes.